What is Ativan?

 Reclaim Your Life With Ativan Detox – Dual Diagnosis Rehab Washington

 Ativan addiction is a condition that can cause major health, social and economic problems that should not be taken lightly.
-We Level Up dual diagnosis rehab Washington can provide you, or someone you love, the tools to recover from addiction with professional and safe Ativan detox.
+We Level Up dual diagnosis rehab Washington can provide you, or someone you love, the tools to recover from addiction with professional primary mental health disorder treatment associated with addiction.
 Feel free to call us to speak with one of our counselors.
 We can inform you about this condition by giving you relevant information.
 Our specialists know what you are going through.
 Please know that each call is private and confidential.

 Nakao M, Takeuchi T, Nomura K, Teramoto T, Yano E. Clinical application of paroxetine for tapering benzodiazepine use in non-major-depressive outpatients visiting an internal medicine clinic.
 Psychiatry Clin Neurosci.
 2006 Oct;60(5):605-10.